wearefrank/ladybug/README.md

 ### Update front-end and backend

-Update the front-end as explained above.
-Release the front-end in a WebJar as explained in [Create and publish NPM package and WebJar](#create-and-publish-npm-package-and-webjar).
+Update the front-end and the backend simultaneously on your development PC.
+The front-end changes will fail in CI/CD because they are tested against the master of the backend.
+Rely on the Cypress test on your development PC and on the Maven build of ibis-ladybug to test your work.
+When you trust your work, release the front-end in a WebJar as explained in [Create and publish NPM package and WebJar](#create-and-publish-npm-package-and-webjar).
 Please note that the released commit may live on another branch than master.
 Ensure that the commit and the tag are pushed to GitHub project ibissource/ladybug-frontend.
 Then update `pom.xml` of ibis-ladybug to reference the new WebJar; do so on a branch pushed to ibissource/ibis-ladybug.
-Then browse to https://github.com/ibissource/ladybug-frontend and go to "Actions".
-Check the latest run of the Cypress test to see whether the change works.
+This update of the backend triggers the GitHub actions front-end test as explained earlier.
+Check that the latest run of the front-end test succeeds.

+At this point, you can merge your work on ibis-ladybug to its master branch.
+After this merge, additional pushes on your ladybug-frontend branch will succeed in CI/CD because the corresponding backend changes are in the backend master.
+You can merge your front-end changes to master if the GitHub actions test succeeds.